Huffman leads Nicholls State against Northwestern State after 21-point game - WTOP News

 Natchitoches, Louisiana; Saturday, 4:30 p.m.
 EST

-BOTTOM LINE: Nicholls State plays the Northwestern State Demons after Caleb Huffman scored 21 points in Nicholls State’s 66-63 victory against the Texas A&M-Commerce Lions.
+BOTTOM LINE: Nicholls State visits the Northwestern State Demons after Caleb Huffman scored 21 points in Nicholls State’s 66-63 victory against the Texas A&M-Commerce Lions.

-The Demons are 3-2 in home games.
-Northwestern State has a 4-1 record in games decided by less than 4 points.
+The Demons are 3-2 on their home court.
+Northwestern State gives up 74.1 points and has been outscored by 3.6 points per game.

-The Colonels are 2-0 in Southland play.
-Nicholls State averages 77.0 points while outscoring opponents by 4.4 points per game.
+The Colonels have gone 2-0 against Southland opponents.
+Nicholls State scores 77.0 points while outscoring opponents by 4.4 points per game.

-The Demons and Colonels match up Saturday for the first time in Southland play this season.
+The Demons and Colonels face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Demarcus Sharp is averaging 15.7 points, 4.1 assists and 1.6 steals for the Demons.
-Ja’Monta Black is averaging 13.2 points over the last 10 games for Northwestern State.
+TOP PERFORMERS: Ja’Monta Black averages 3.6 made 3-pointers per game for the Demons, scoring 14.1 points while shooting 33.6% from beyond the arc.
+Demarcus Sharp is averaging 15.7 points, 4.1 assists and 1.6 steals over the past 10 games for Northwestern State.

 Micah Thomas is averaging 9.6 points and 4.1 assists for the Colonels.
 Latrell Jones is averaging 15.5 points and 1.6 steals over the past 10 games for Nicholls State.